IsaccRojas/Bot/README.md

 - `RoleEnabled`: true/false value for if role assignment functionality should be enabled.
 - `RoleGuild`: Name of guild (Discord server) the role assignment message will be created in (if RoleEnabled is true).
 - `RoleChannel`: Name of channel within guild the role assignment message will be created in (if RoleEnabled is true).
+- `JoinEnabled`: true/false value for if messages on user join should be enabled.
+- `JoinGuild`: Name of guild (Discord server) the join message will be sent in (if JoinEnabled is true).
+- `JoinChannel`: Name of channel within guild the join message will be sent in (if JoinEnabled is true).

 ## Usage